 Fund 4 the Frontlines committee member Ubax Gardheere

 Stronger movements need more resources.
 Unfortunately for small, determined organizations, day-to-day survival often competes with their vision for liberation.
-SJF’s standard level of grantmaking —$10,000 per year, for three years — is essential to help organizers maintain their ongoing level of engagement, but our movements require a much bigger investment to reach the next level.
+SJF’s standard level of grantmaking —$15,000 per year, for two years — is essential to help organizers maintain their ongoing level of engagement, but our movements require a much bigger investment to reach the next level.

 It’s not enough for SJF to simply move money within an oppressive system.
 To support our grantees and transform the world around us, we need to educate and grow our donor base, and make sure our own work evolves to keep pace with the movements we resource.